Biden, Republicans spar over impact of Dems' economic plan

 "Look at the facts," Biden said.
 "Pass it.
 Get it to my desk.
 Pass it for the American people.
 Pass it for businesses and workers.
 Pass it for America."

 But GOP lawmakers have their own sets of numbers.
 They counter that the 15% minimum corporate tax included in the package would hit U.S. factories and middle-class workers.
-They say energy costs would increase, while innovations in health care would decline because of price caps on prescription drugs.
-They say IRS audits would affect hit more people.
+They say energy costs would increase.
+The number of approved prescription drugs coming onto market would decline because of price caps, according to a University of Chicago analysis.
+They say IRS audits would affect more people.

 "This bill will slam manufacturing," Sen. Mike Crapo, R-Idaho, said Wednesday.
 "The bottom line here is this tax is dangerous for America."

 Republican senators quickly cried foul after Majority Leader Chuck Schumer, D-N.Y., and Sen. Joe Manchin, D-W.Va., struck the deal last week.
-The agreement still needs backing from Sen. Kyrsten Sinema, D-Ariz., to pass an evenly split Senate in which Vice President Kamala Harris is the tiebreaker.
+Late Thursday, the agreement drew the backing Sen. Kyrsten Sinema, D-Ariz., a centrist seen as the pivotal vote in the 50-50 chamber.

 What many economists say is that the plan could modestly reduce inflation in the long term and improve the federal government's financial outlook.
 But it's unknown whether a skeptical public will trust the experts or stick to their beliefs and the most emotionally resonant talking points.